 • Follow on marks – where your client already has global protection for a highly similar mark and is filing for a slightly modified version (to avoid non-use issues).
 Such applications are less likely to get objections (assuming the applicant is identical!)

-What are unsuitable marks for Madrid?
+What are unsuitable marks for the Madrid Protocol?

 • Marks that lack distinctiveness